 E-Invoicing

-The E-Invoicing editor is where you tell NomaUBL how to talk to a Plateforme Agréée (PA) — the certified platform that receives, validates and dispatches your e-invoices to the French e-invoicing public infrastructure.
-It also defines how UBL documents are validated locally before they leave the system, and how regulatory seller actions are mapped to API calls on the PA.
+The E-Invoicing editor tells NomaUBL how to talk to a Plateforme Agréée (PA) — the certified platform that receives, validates and dispatches e-invoices to the French e-invoicing public infrastructure.
+It also defines the local UBL transformation step (XSL directory) and the parameters of the lifecycle-status retrieval loop.

-This page applies to documents from any source system — JD Edwards, SAP, NetSuite, custom ERP — as long as the source has been mapped to UBL.
+The page applies regardless of source system — JD Edwards, SAP, NetSuite or a custom ERP — once the source is mapped to UBL.

 - UBL Validation — directory of XSL transforms used to convert the source XML into UBL.